dimgeorgiev1976/scripts/README.md

 It turns out that most browsers allow function statements in if statements, but they vary in how that should be interpreted.
 That creates portability problems

 # new
-JavaScript’s new operator creates a new object that inherits from the operand’s prototype member, and then calls the operand, binding the new object to this.
-This gives the operand (which had better be a constructor function) a chance to customize the new object before it is returned to the requestor.
+Constructors are functions that are designed to be used with the new prefix.
+The new prefix creates a new object based on the function’s prototype, and binds that object to the function’s implied this parameter.

 # JSLint expects that all variables and functions will be declared before they are used
 or invoked.
 This allows it to detect implied global variables.
 It is also good practice because it makes programs easier to read.